 Why Teachers Need Interoperability — Whether They Know It or Not

-This article is part of the guide: What Does It Take to Make Interoperability Work in K-12 Education?
+This article is part of the collection: What Does It Take to Make Interoperability Work in K-12 Education?

 Imagine a world in which a teacher begins the school year with a comprehensive personal profile of each student in her class—a report that incorporates insights on academic performance, social-emotional development, behavior, attendance and a host of related data.
 Without having to conduct numerous assessments and informal interviews throughout the opening weeks, she can actually “know” her students before they arrive in her classroom and meet them where they are on day one.
 This is the promise of interoperability—perhaps more valuable at this particular moment than ever before as COVID-19 wreaks havoc on American schools and exacerbates an already stark achievement gap.